EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations: Experimental Evaluation

 We conduct a small-scale deployment of the trained model in the physical university office environment that served as the basis for the office simulation.
 A mobile robot equipped with an RGB camera and localization system records egocentric video while 6 participants move through the space following similar motion patterns to those used in simulation.

 Since ground-truth motion maps are unavailable in real settings, we qualitatively visualize EgoMoD's forecasting ability (\cref{fig:real_world}).
 The results suggest that our model generalizes to real sensor inputs and produces coherent spatial dynamics predictions, even in the presence of perceptual noise and partial observations.
+To illustrate downstream utility, \cref{fig:real_planner} shows an ECR-based $A^*_{}$ planner operating on the predicted direction map.
+The planner exhibits asymmetric behavior depending on the travel direction: in A$\rightarrow$B it follows the dominant pedestrian flow and selects a short route, whereas in B$\rightarrow$A the higher cost of moving against the flow leads it to take a longer alternative path through less occupied regions.
+This demonstrates that EgoMoD predictions provide actionable directional guidance for flow-aware navigation.
 Additional qualitative results are provided in the supplementary video.